On Linear Separation Capacity of Self-Supervised Representation Learning: Classical graph Laplacian-based Method

 While this minimum distance requirement optimally applies to the classical graph Laplacian-based method, it naturally raises the question of whether alternative methods can effectively separate closely situated manifolds.

 We investigate the information-theoretic lower bound for separating manifolds to answer this question.
-In particular, we address a simpler question: what is the smallest distance between manifolds that enables us to distinguish whether our observed data is drawn from one or multiple manifolds?
+Following a similar strategy in \cite{mossel2015reconstruction}, we address a simpler question: what is the smallest distance between manifolds that enables us to distinguish whether our observed data is drawn from one or two manifolds?
 Specifically, we consider the following hypothesis testing problem:

-In other words, under the null hypothesis, the data is drawn from a single manifold, while under the alternative hypothesis, it is drawn from a union of multiple manifolds.
-The following theorem characterizes the lower bound for separating manifolds. \begin{theorem} For any $\alpha$-level test $T$ defined by $X_1,\ldots, X_n$, there exists an instance where
+Here $\Mcal_0$, $\Mcal_1$, and $\Mcal_2$ are smooth and compact $d$-dimensional manifolds such that the distance between $\Mcal_1$ and $\Mcal_2$ is $\delta(\Mcal)>0$.
+In other words, under the null hypothesis, the data is drawn from a single manifold, while under the alternative hypothesis, it is drawn from a union of two manifolds.
+Testing hypothesis in \eqref{eq:hypothesis} is a simpler problem than constructing linear separable representation because we can distinguish $\HH_0$ from $\HH_1$ if we can linearly separate $\Mcal_1$ and $\Mcal_2$.
+To detect the above hypothesis, we can consider a test $T:(X_1,\ldots, X_n)\to \{0,1\}$ such that we reject the null hypothesis if $T=1$.
+A test $T$ is called $\alpha$-level test if $\PP_0(T=1)\le \alpha$ where $\PP_0$ is the probability measure under $\HH_0$.
+The following theorem characterizes the lower bound for separating manifolds. \begin{theorem} For any $\alpha$-level test $T(X_1,\ldots, X_n)$, there exists an instance where

 for some small enough constant $b>0$, such that the type II error of this test converges to $1-\alpha$. \end{theorem} This theorem demonstrates that any method is fundamentally limited in its ability to separate manifolds when the minimum distance requirement is not met.
 Combining this result with Theorem~\ref{thm:upperml}, we observe that the optimal rate of linear separation capacity is given by